Saves

 For Travel

 And finally, my favorite category.
-Right away, I think Vivobarefoot Primus Lite III is one of the best shoes for travel you’re going to find.
-Especially for minimalist and ultralight travel.
+Right away, I think Vivobarefoot Primus Lite III is one of the best shoes for travel you're going to find, especially for minimalist and ultralight travel.

-They are comparable to the Allbirds, another pair of my favorite shoes, but these are simply more functional.
-They do everything the Allbirds can do but add the ability to run/workout in them.
-And the build quality is a bit better, so my hunch is that they’ll last a bit longer than the tree skippers as well.
+They are comparable to the Allbirds, another pair of my favorite shoes, but these are more functional.
+They do everything the Allbirds can do but add the ability to run/excercise in them.
+And the build quality is a bit better, so my hunch is that they'll last a bit longer than the tree skippers as well.

 They also pack down incredibly well.
 Since the sole is extremely flexible, you won’t have any issues finding space for them in any backpack or bag.